firstandthird/hapi-view-context/readme.md

 - __enableDebug__

-  Will log when context is loader
+  Will log debug info whenever a context is loaded